TheLarsinator/zigbee-plant-sensor/README.md

 1. Solder the following components onto the PCB:
     - 7-pin headers
     - 4-pin headers
+        - Use the horizontal 4-pin header marked temperature if the AHT30 is to be used.
+        - Use the vertical 4-pin header marked barometer if the BME280 is to be used.
     - 2-pin screw terminal
     - JST-PH female SMD connector
     - HW390 moisture sensor